iter8-tools/iter8/mkdocs/docs/tutorials/deployment-patterns/progressive.md

 ## Specifying `weightObjRef`

-Iter8 uses the `weightObjRef` field specified in the experiment resource to get the current traffic split between versions and/or shift traffic.
+Iter8 uses the `weightObjRef` field in the experiment resource to get the current traffic split between versions and/or modify the traffic split.
 Ensure that this field is specified correctly for each version.
 Below are a few examples that demonstrate how to specify `weightObjRef` in experiments.

 === "Istio"
     The [A/B testing experiment for Istio app](../../../getting-started/quick-start/#7-launch-experiment) uses an Istio virtual service for traffic shifting.
 Hence, the experiment manifest specifies the `weightObjRef` field for each version by referencing this Istio virtual service and the traffic fields within the Istio virtual service corresponding to the versions.